THU-IBCS/VsLFM-master/README.md

 As high-frequency information is mixed with the low-frequency information in each angular component up to the whole objective NA, high-resolution spatial information has the potential to be recovered by proper interaction and fusion of angular information.During network training, Vs-Net gradually gains virtual-scanning capacity, which endows VsLFM with high-resolution imaging performance highly comparable to scanning LFM, but only one unscanned light-field image is required.

-More details please refer to the companion paper where this method first occurred [[paper]] (this link will be avaiable after paper publication).
+More details please refer to the companion paper where this method first occurred [[paper]](https://www.nature.com/articles/s41592-023-01839-6).
 Next, we will guide you step by step to implement our method.

 # System Environment